Planning an island hopping trip around the Maldives?

 Visit two different atolls

 Staying at two islands allows you to try both a seaplane and a speedboat in the Maldives in some instances or just experience different types of islands or even room types.
-It’s very popular to stay in a beach bungalow for some of your stay and then move to an overwater villa for the rest of it to experience both.
+It’s very popular to stay in a beach bungalow for some of your trip and then move to an overwater villa for the rest of it to experience both.
 Read more: Beach Bungalow or Overwater villa in the Maldives?.

 Tourism is the key sector in the Maldivian economy.
 Many of the luxury resorts are heavily involved in conservation, especially of ocean corals and marine life.
 Outside of tourism you can take a trip to a local fishing village and get a more intimate feel for Maldivian life beyond the resorts.
 If you’d like an adrenalin rush then you can try your hand at surfing or waterskiing.
 Naturally, the Maldives is a pretty unbeatable destination for surfing.
 You can take a day trip to a surf destination, such as Dhonveli Island.